 We currently offer guided tea trips in India and Nepal to allow you to be fully immersed in the tea making process—from field to cup.
 Get off the beaten path—way off the beaten path—with us and experience mountain culture firsthand, as our tour guides provide education about India’s history and connection to tea, including local delicacies and city tours.
 Our guided tea trips are also a chance to meet the people who make the tea you love, offering personal connections across the globe.

 While we currently have canceled any future trips due to the COVID-19 pandemic, we will organize guided tea trips again in the future.
-Our next one is tentatively planned for Spring 2021 but we will not run them till we can return safely.
+We will not run them until we can return safely.
 Above are a list of past adventures we have completed.

 The next most important thing after having quality tea to steep is having the proper accessories with which to steep it.
 Enjoy the flavors of our rare teas with tea drinkware that allow the leaves to fully unfurl, unlocking their complexity.
 We have compiled a collection of our favorite tea drinkware for brewing and sipping the loose-leaf that our teamaking partners have expertly grown and crafted.
 From the perfect glass cups, to personal infusers, to teapots, and so much more.
 We know you’ll find a new way to make loose-leaf tea drinking more enjoyable…and convenient.
 Shop our collection of high-quality tea ware now!